The salons

 salons

-American revolutionary Benjamin Franklin visits a salon in 1780s Paris
+The American revolutionary Benjamin Franklin visits a salon in 1780s Paris

-Guests at salons usually came from the haute bourgeoisie or nobility.
-Most were educated, well read and informed about politics, current affairs and intellectual debates.
 By the last quarter of the 18th century, the salons had become de facto universities or tutorial groups, specialising in Enlightenment ideas and philosophy.
+Many salons focused on an item of literature, such as a text by one of the philosophes or a recent essay or pamphlet.

-The salons offered a venue for sharing and discussing liberal ideas and criticisms of the Ancien Régime.
+The salons and their male-oriented counterparts, the cercles and cafés, were social gatherings rather than cohesive revolutionary groups or parties.
+Nevertheless, they served as distributors of revolutionary ideas and sentiment.
+The salons provided a venue for floating, sharing and discussing liberal ideas and criticisms of the Ancien Régime.
 They served as a precursor to the political clubs that emerged in the early 1790s.

 Origins

 The earliest salons date back to the early 1600s, to a literary circle hosted by the Marquess de Rambouillet, an Italian-born French aristocrat.
-Rambouillet’s salon became a meeting place for the Paris intelligentsia and the nation’s literary set.
-These early salons were more informal than later gatherings.
-Discussions were less planned and structured and there were more games, light banter and socialising.
+Rambouillet’s salon was a meeting place for the Paris intelligentsia and the nation’s literary set.

-By the 18th century, salons had developed a more formalised structure and a stronger focus on literature, learning and debate.
-As one would expect, discussion in pre-revolutionary salons revolved around politics, philosophy and Enlightenment ideas.
+As one would expect, topics of discussion in pre-revolutionary salons revolved around politics, philosophy and Enlightenment ideas.
 Reports from the American Revolution electrified many salons during the 1780s.

 salon